LYRA-Block-Lattice/LyraBroker/Readme.md

 # Security concerns

 Lyra Broker is NOT supposed to be running on public server because it knows your private keys.
 Please run it in private/trusted environment.
-And more importantly, never use any other's Lyra Broker services or your funds could be lost.
+And more importantly, never use any other's Lyra Broker services or your funds could lost.